 Sweetener: The original bread recipe used your typical white granulated sugar.
 I’m trying to cut back on how much sugar I use and find different ways to bake.
 Even if it’s swapping out the processed white sugar and using an organic cane sugar.
 But for this bread I cut down the amount of sugar and the type used.
 I use half honey and half brown sugar (organic to be exact).
 Honey is NOT a 1 to 1 swap though.
 You have to always use less honey than you would for the sugar and reduce the liquid in the recipe.
 I’ve also gone to using raw honey, which has other great potential benefits such as providing antioxidants and helping with digestive issues.

-So I admit when I first heard of white whole wheat flour I thought maybe it was manufactured from whole wheat flour like and it was all just too good to be true.
+When I first heard of white whole wheat flour, I thought maybe it was manufactured from whole wheat flour and it was too good to be true.

 In my types of flour post, I talk all about white whole wheat flour.
 In addition to everything else you would want to know about flour!
 But here is the short and sweet version…